joebobbio/cecil/README.md

 ## Self hosting

-TODO: how to guide on self hosting
+TODO: how to guide on self hosting (wiki?)